-In order to participate in the Balancing Energy and Balancing Capacity Markets and the competitive tendering of Balancing Capacity Agreements, a Balancing Service Provider must be an owner of a Reserve Resource and act either as an open supplier or a balance responsible party for the Reserve Resource.
-A Balancing Service Provider must have the consent of the owner of the Reserve Resource for the use of the reserve pursuant to the Balancing Market Agreement or Balancing Capacity Agreement.
+In order to participate in the mFRR energy and mFRR capacity Markets and the competitive tendering of mFRR capacity Agreements, a Balancing Service Provider must be an owner of a Reserve Resource, the owner's authorised representative, or act either as an Open supplier or a Balance Responsible Party for the Reserve Resource.
+A Balancing Service Provider must have the consent of the owner of the Reserve Resource for the use of the reserve pursuant to the Balancing Market Agreement or mFRR capacity Agreement.
 Upon Fingrid's separate request, the Balancing Service Provider shall deliver the consent of the owner of the Reserve Resource to Fingrid.